dhjerresen/news_summary/README.md

 ## Artifact Storage

-Artifacts are stored locally in the `artifacts/` directory but are excluded from version control via `.gitignore`.
+Artifacts are stored locally in the `artifacts/` directory and included in the repository to ensure accessibility and transparency of pipeline outputs.

-Instead, experiment tracking and artifact metadata are logged using Weights & Biases (W&B).
-This approach reflects a production-oriented setup where artifacts would typically be stored in dedicated storage systems rather than source control.
+Each run produces a structured set of artifacts, including raw inputs, generated summaries, and metadata.
+This setup allows results to be easily inspected, shared, and used by the frontend without requiring external storage dependencies.

 ## Frontend